kytos/python-openflow/docs/contributing/hacking.rst

 Hacking
 =======

-Before reading this file, please read the :doc:`CONTRIBUTE` section that contains the main guidelines of the project.
+Before reading this file, please read the :doc:`guidelines` section that contains the main guidelines of the project.

 Development Environment Setup